 Like HIPS, PVA (Polyvinyl Alcohol) is most commonly used as a support material.
-It’s not great for creating objects since it’s soft and biodegradable.
+It’s not so great for creating objects since it’s soft and biodegradable.
 The main difference between PVA and HIPS is that PVA dissolves completely in warm water.
-This means that you don’t need to buy any extra solutions or products and can just get on with the job at hand.
+This means that you don’t need to obtain any extra solutions or products and can just get on with the job at hand.

-The main downside of this material is that it has a tendency to clog your nozzle if you keep heating it without actually printing.
+The main drawback of this material is that it has a tendency to clog your nozzle if you keep heating it without actually printing.
 Also, you’ll have to store any extra PVA in an airtight container to prevent any moisture getting in.

-If you want to create objects that can take a beating, nylon is the material for you.
+If you want to create objects that can take a beating, nylon is the right material for you.
 It’s tough, abrasion-resistant, and has a good degree of flexibility to it that most others don’t.
 For instance, nylon can be used to create cable ties without them snapping.

 The main issue is that nylon has a tendency to absorb moisture from its surroundings.
 This can warp the finished product and compromise its structural integrity.
 As such, you’ll have to store it in an air-tight container when not in use.
 Also, its transition temperature is pretty high, at around 250°F, so you might need a special extruder.

 Carbon fiber filament is usually PLA or ABS infused with tough fibers that enhance its stability.
 It’s very light, yet manages to vastly improve the stiffness and rigidity of an object.
 Further, these fibers help to prevent shrinking as the item cools.
 The required printing settings barely differ from those of ABS or PLA filament.